How do business credit cards for bad credit work?

 There is no set credit score that you need to aim for to get accepted for a business credit card.
 Each lender uses different criteria (and they don’t just look at your credit score).
 So, you may be accepted by one and declined with another.
 Having said that, the higher your credit score is, the more chance you have of being approved.
 This is because you’ll seem less of a risk to lend to.

-If you have bad credit, your options may be limited, and you might struggle to access the best interest rates.
-So, you may want to build up your credit score before applying – or research lenders who specialise in lending to those with bad credit.
+If you have bad credit, your options may be limited, and you might struggle to access the best offers.
+So, you may want to try and build up your business credit score before applying – or research lenders who specialise in credit cards for poor credit.

 Read on for our top seven tips for boosting your credit score.

-Why should I get a bad credit business credit card?
+Why should I get business credit card for bad credit?

 There are several reasons why you may consider getting a business credit card, such as: